-Getting a startup loan is not easy, but it is possible.
+Getting a startup loan for your small business is not easy, but it is possible.
 We'll cover and give examples below of what you need to do to prepare for the loan application process, what to do if you’re rejected and what alternative financing options are available.

-- Choose a bank you have a relationship with
+- Choose a bank or lender you have a relationship with.

-Your business plan will be make-or-break to your loan application.
-Any good business plan will include the following elements:
+Your business plan can be a make-or-break to your loan application.
+When writing a business plan, include the following elements: